9 (previously 939) SNOWS COURT NW

 History

 No. 9 mirrors its twin No. 8 and they are perhaps the smallest houses in Snows Court.
 It is red brick, two stories high and two bays wide.
 Nevertheless, it is 11 feet wide and measures 528 square feet, with one bedroom and one bath.
 It has a transom over the door and segmental arches over the door and windows.
 It has a three step brick stoop.
-In 2019, it sold for $567,000.
 The cluster of houses at Nos.
 8-20 Snows Court were designed and built in 1884 by Oliver Cox for developer Edwin Greer.
+The houses were renumbered in the 1950s.

 Resident/Owner